Top 10 Best Damage Restoration Companies in Las Vegas

 I built this after hiring the wrong company and losing $34,000.
 These are the ones I'd actually call.

-In August 2022, a monsoon storm flooded my home office in Summerlin.
+In August 2022, a monsoon storm caused serious flood damage to my home office in Summerlin.
 I'm a software engineer, not a contractor.
 I had no idea who to call.
 So I Googled "water damage restoration Las Vegas" and found exactly what you'd expect: a wall of paid ads, fake review sites, and directories where the #1 spot went to whoever wrote the largest check.
+None of these so-called directories explained how to compare restoration companies by actual credentials.
 I hired the first company that answered the phone.
 That was a $34,000 mistake.

 The company I hired couldn't document the damage properly for my insurance claim.
 Mold spread behind two walls while I waited for a second opinion.
 By month three, my entire home office subfloor had to be ripped out.
 I lost equipment, missed client deadlines, and spent weeks arguing with my insurance adjuster over line items the first contractor never captured.

-After that experience, I spent three months researching every restoration company in the Las Vegas valley.
+After that experience, I spent three months researching every emergency restoration company in the Las Vegas valley.
 I verified licenses on nscb.nv.gov, called companies pretending to be a new customer, checked IICRC certification numbers, and read hundreds of reviews looking for patterns.
+I was specifically looking for licensed restoration services that could handle the full job: water extraction, moisture mapping, structural drying, dehumidification, and final reconstruction.
 I built this directory because the resource I needed in August 2022 didn't exist.

 How I Actually Vet These Companies